Last verified on May 21, 2019

 On this page

-Structured Mentorship Certification in Medical PhysicsThe American Board of Radiology (ABR) provides an Alternate Pathway to medical physicists trained in foreign countries.1 This program is available only to medical physicists who are qualified2 to practice medical physics in their country of origin and who have had at least one year of clinical employment.
+Structured Mentorship Certification in Medical PhysicsThe American Board of Radiology (ABR) provides an alternate pathway for medical physicists trained in foreign countries, which excludes the United States and its possessions and territories, as well as Canada.
 Medical physicists who wish to enter the program will need to demonstrate that:

 - They are qualified to practice medical physics in their country of origin, and